When people speak of herbal medicine, usually one of the first herbs

 While the herb and especially the standardized extracts may be of benefit to some people with mild to low-level depression, they should not be considered a panacea without addressing other underlying issues that may also be contributing to general feelings of despair and lack of zest for life.
 We also highly recommend daily aerobic exercise, nutritional supplementation (especially increasing omega-3 fatty acids, minerals and B vitamins) as well as partaking in stints of juice fasting or adhering to a raw vegan diet for a period of time.

 St Johns wort can be used as an adjunct and dietary supplement, along with this health enhancing protocol, but should not be taken in conjunction with other prescribed antidepressants.
 The herb is most commonly used as a standardized extract for depression as these formulas isolate the active ingredient hypericin.
-We always recommend taking the natural whole herb, as a tea or liquid tincture, when using these standardized formulas for optimal uptake and efficiency.
+We always advise taking the natural whole herb, as a tea or liquid tincture, when using these standardized formulas for optimal uptake and efficiency.

 The St Johns wort plant is one of those medicinal herbs that can interact with other medications, so it is important to consult your physician in such situations before using it for therapeutic purposes.